Iamprashanth-1/hack/Readme.md

  -> Visualization : Apache-SuperSet

-I have Picked Sample Data of E-commerce Customer Data From Kaggle('https://www.kaggle.com/datasets/carrie1/ecommerce-data?resource=download')
+I obtained a sample dataset of e-commerce customer data from Kaggle('https://www.kaggle.com/datasets/carrie1/ecommerce-data?resource=download')

 I am using this Data as Real-Time data.
-I am Ingesting this data to Kafka Topic as as Producer.
+I am Ingesting this data to Kafka Topic as a Producer.

-I am Consuming the same data from Kafka Topic and exporting to ClickHouse.
-Currently I am not making any set of Transformations.
-If we want any set of Transformations we can add one layer and Transform and export data to ClickHouse.
+I am currently consuming data from a Kafka topic and exporting it to ClickHouse, without applying any transformations.
+If needed, we can add an additional layer for transformations to process the data before exporting it to ClickHouse.

 ## Visualization:

-SuperSet Allows to Connect to ClickHouse I have created Visualizations in SuperSet Heads can look at the dashboard and make neccesary decisions.
+SuperSet Allows to Connect to ClickHouse.
+I have created Visualizations in SuperSet Heads can look at the dashboard and make neccesary decisions.